-- A. CONTRACTOR shall complete all reporting and evaluation activities as required by the COUNTY and described herein. - I. Number of individuals housed during services. - II.
-Number of individuals unhoused vs housed in services. - III.
-Number of new beneficiaries' accessing services. - IV.
-Number of services provided. - V. Number of services provided by provider type.
+- A. CONTRACTOR shall complete all reporting and evaluation activities as required by COUNTY and described herein. - I. Number of individuals housed during services. - II.
+Number of individuals unhoused verses housed in services.

-- VI.
+- III.
+Number of new beneficiaries accessing services. - IV.
+Number of services provided. - V. Number of services provided by provider type. - VI.
 Type of services provided by provider type. - VII.
 Number of beneficiaries who completed treatment and have not returned. - VIII.
 Number of beneficiaries currently in services accessing crisis services. - IX.
-Improve in beneficiaries CANSA/ANSA scores. - X. Number of beneficiaries access services that needed a higher level of care, ie LPS. - XI.
+Improvement in beneficiaries outcome measures including but not limited to being based on client's age, the ANSA, CANS-50, CSQ-4, GAD7, PSC-35, and Adverse Childhood Experiences, to measure clients' functioning and/or satisfaction. - X. Number of beneficiaries who accessed services and needed a higher level of care, ie Lanterman-Petris-Short Act (LPS). - XI.
 Tracking of travel and documentation time. - XII.
-Additional reporting and evaluation activities as indicated by the Behavioral Health Director.
+Additional reporting and evaluation activities as indicated by COUNTY Director of Health Services.